airherrera/Data-Analysis-Portfolio/README.md

 # Data Analysis Portfolio by Airiel Herrera

-This porfolio is a collection of notebooks and projects I have created for data analysis or
+This porfolio is a collection of notebooks I have created for data analysis and quantitative research relative to political science.

+## Undergraduate Research

+## Stand-alone Projects

+## Self Taught / Learning